United States dollar (USD) forecast & predictions

 - Announcements from the Federal Reserve (the Fed).
 When trading currencies, the policies of the local reserve banks are always important, because they often address interest rates which can both attract foreign investment and signal concerns over inflation.
 After the financial crisis of 2008/2009, the Fed had to take considerable measures to prevent a second Great Depression by slashing interest rates to almost zero.
 The question on everyone’s mind is: is the economy ready for increased interest rates?
 That’s why upcoming Fed announcements play a critical role in USD forecasts.

 - Speculation.
 Professional currency traders attempting to tap into investor sentiment can play a key role in driving USD movements.
 A prime example of this came during the 2016 UK referendum on EU membership, known as Brexit, when the pound sterling (GBP) hit a 30-year low against the U.S. dollar.
-Part of the pound’s decline was based on concerns that it would no longer attract capital flows from abroad.3 Similarly, concerns over China’s economic growth rate may be reflected in the USD and GBP forecasts.
+Part of the pound’s decline was based on concerns that it would no longer attract capital flows from abroad.3 Similarly, concerns over China’s economic growth rate may be reflected in the USD and AUD forecasts.

 Currency markets can be fickle, and it can be difficult to determine the best time for your overseas money transfer.
 At OFX, we offer a number of risk management tools to help you make the most of your money.
 Read the exchange rate forecasting article for a more general discussion about forecasting and macroeconomic factors to consider.